21 Biggest Challenges in Automation Testing

 2 - 15 Biggest Challenges in Automation Testing

-Final thoughts: Are Test Automation Challenges Really Dealbreakers?
+Final Thoughts: Are Test Automation Challenges Really Dealbreakers?

 Automation testing has become more ubiquitous than ever, as evidenced even by many Reddit users on software testing and quality assurance subreddits talking about the shifting roles of QA engineers and how they are increasingly dealing with software development tasks in addition to testing.
 Part of that transformation is the substantial number of automation testing challenges that require significant experience both in testing and development to be effectively mitigated.